Fil/pangea/src/party/greenlet.md

 # Greenlet & workerize

-[greenlet](https://github.com/developit/greenlet) and [workerize]() are bits of glue code that make it easier to use web workers. greenlet is for lightweight functions, and workerize covers more ground, allowing to export several functions at once.
+Jason Miller’s [greenlet](https://github.com/developit/greenlet) and [workerize](https://github.com/developit/workerize) are bits of glue code that make it easier to use web workers. greenlet is for lightweight functions, and workerize covers more ground, allowing to export several functions at once.

 ```js echo
 import greenlet from "npm:greenlet";